Published Date: January 27, 2017

 Employment Insurance (EI) Reporting Instructions

-Instructions outlining the required procedure for EI eligible learners/training participants to complete their EI reporting process can be accessed through the Tools section of the Manual.
+Instructions outlining the procedure for active EI eligible learners/training participants to complete their biweekly EI reports can be accessed through the Tools section of the Manual.

-Self-Employment Training awards are only intended to cover the training costs and supplemental benefits (i.e. living costs).
-Financial assistance through Self-Employment training is not intended to cover business start-up costs or for investment in the individual’s business.
+Financial assistance through the Self-Employment program is not intended to cover business start-up costs or for investment in the individual’s business.

-Training components should be comprised of the following time frames:
+Training components will be comprised of the following time frames:

-- formal instruction and business plan development should be approximately 8-10 weeks, and
+- formal instruction and business plan development will be approximately 8-10 weeks, and

 - implementation of business plans should be approximately 14-16 weeks.

-Self-Employment training is designed to address all aspects of business operation including:
+Self-Employment program is intended to address all aspects of business operation including:

 - Formal instruction in starting and operating a business, including business plan development,